Ankit-Sawant/AnkitSawant/index.md

 ### Data Transformations
 On the data side, I first ensured that the Square Footage column was numeric by coercing any invalid entries.
 I then removed rows with missing values in the Agency Name or Square Footage columns.
 To create the summary view, I grouped the data by Agency Name and calculated the total square footage for each agency.
 After aggregating the data, I sorted the agencies in descending order and selected only the top 15 for display to keep the visualization focused an

+### Overlap
+This chart uses the same  grouping technique from Homework #5

 ---
 ## 📊 Visualization 4: Building Age Vs Sqaure Footage
 <iframe src="assets/building_age_sqft.html" width="1200" height="450" style="border:none;"></iframe>